Nauvoo University: University of Nauvoo (1841–45)

 After the Mormons had been expelled from Missouri, they crossed into Illinois and settled in Nauvoo in 1839.
 They were granted a city charter from the Illinois state legislature in December 1840, which included authorization to found a university.
 The school was founded in 1841 as the University of the City of Nauvoo, or the University of Nauvoo.

 The University of Nauvoo ended after the 1844 murder of Joseph Smith, when the interest of many church leaders moved toward westward migration.
 It served as the inspiration for the Nauvoo University of 2009.

 Nauvoo University (2009-2010)

 Nauvoo University was intended to be a reorganization of its 1840s predecessor.
 It took its mission statement from Joseph Smith's comment on the old university:

 The University of the City of Nauvoo will enable us to teach our children wisdom—to instruct them in all knowledge, and learning, in the Arts, Sciences and Learned Professions.
 We hope to make this institution one of the great lights of the world, and by and through it, to diffuse that kind of knowledge which will be of practical utility, and for the public good, and also for private and individual happiness.

-Like LDS Church-owned colleges, such as Brigham Young University (BYU), and other LDS-related colleges such as Southern Virginia University, Nauvoo University promoted the moral standards of the LDS Church.
+The school was specifically described as "not owned, operated, funded, or supported by the Church of Jesus Christ of Latter-day Saints," but like LDS Church-owned colleges, including Brigham Young University (BYU), and other LDS-related colleges such as Southern Virginia University, Nauvoo University promoted the moral standards of the LDS Church.